 Should you be measuring blood sugar levels throughout the day?
 While it’s true that people with diabetes should measure their blood sugar at regular intervals, there are some distinctions regarding how often to test.
-This is dependent on whether you have type 1 or type 2 diabetes, and what medications you are taking.
+This is dependent on whether you have type 1 diabetes or type 2 diabetes, and what medications you are taking.

 The tables below summarize target blood sugar levels at different times of day, and how often you should be measuring your blood sugar dependent on factors such as what type of diabetes you have, how recently you were diagnosed, and what medications you take.